wpacademy/wordpress-dev-skills/README.md

 ### 2. `wp-theme-dev` — WordPress Theme Development

-Guides Claude to build accessible, standards-compliant WordPress themes.
+Guides your AI agent to build accessible, standards-compliant WordPress themes.

 **Triggers when you say things like:**
 - "Build me a theme for X"